- Last Updated: 09 August 2021 09 August 2021

 Manage yourself and your space on the bus

-Keep items in your bag and pick up after yourself.
+Keep items in your bag and pick them up after yourself.

 Act like you are in the classroom